A method to derive self-consistent NLTE astrophysical parameters for 4 million high-resolution 4MOST stellar spectra in half a day with invertible neural networks: Summary and outlook

-We first tested the performance of our trained cINN on held-out synthetic test spectra, where we found that our NLTE cINN can recover stellar parameters and abundances with average errors $\sigma$ (i.e.~standard deviation of the residuals) of $33$ K for \teff, $0.16$ dex for \logg, $0.12$ dex for \feh, $1.27$ km\,s$^{-1}$ for \vbroad, $0.27$ km\,s$^{-1}$ for \vmic, $0.1$ dex for [Ca/Fe], $0.11$ dex for [Mg/Fe] and $0.51$ dex for [Li/Fe], respectively, at an average $\mathrm{S/N} = 250\,$\AA$^{-1}$ of the input spectra, for example.
+We first tested the performance of our trained cINN on held-out synthetic test spectra, where we found that our NLTE cINN has the capacity to recover stellar parameters and abundances with average errors $\sigma$ (i.e.~standard deviation of the residuals) of $33$ K for \teff, $0.16$ dex for \logg, $0.12$ dex for \feh, $1.27$ km\,s$^{-1}$ for \vbroad, $0.27$ km\,s$^{-1}$ for \vmic, $0.1$ dex for [Ca/Fe], $0.11$ dex for [Mg/Fe], and $0.51$ dex for [Li/Fe], respectively, at an average $\mathrm{S/N} = 250\,$\AA$^{-1}$ of the input spectra, for example.
 A more detailed analysis revealed that our NLTE cINN performs the best for stars with $[\mathrm{Fe/H}] > -2.5$ and spectra with $\mathrm{S/N} > 80\,$\AA$^{-1}$.
 Outside of this regime, we observed a significant increase in the intrinsic uncertainties of the cINN predictions (i.e.~width of the posteriors) that is accompanied by an increase in average errors $\sigma$.
 Here, we found that the \feh~dependency of the predictive performance can likely be attributed to a relative lack of training examples at very low metallicity in the available training data.
-The decrease in performance with S/N, on the other hand, could be explained by the general increase in complexity that comes with more noisy input data and the general purpose approach of the presented cINN that aimed to make the method applicable to a wide range of S/N from $10$ to $1000\,$\AA$^{-1}$, rather than specialising on e.g.~low quality spectra alone.
+The decrease in performance with S/N, on the other hand, could be explained by the general increase in complexity that comes with more noisy input data and the general purpose approach of the presented cINN that aimed to make the method applicable to a wide range of S/Ns from $10$ to $1000\,$\AA$^{-1}$; rather than specialising in~low-quality spectra alone, for instance.